COLLEGE OF ARTS AND HUMANITIES

 IN AN UNPRECEDENTED environment, students, faculty and staff came together to continue to deliver world-class business education, maintain high learning standards and enhance our reputation as an international leader of relevant and impactful business research.

 Faculty were highly active with research projects spanning fintech, AI, sustainable finance, cryptocurrency and more.
-They continued to lead internationally, securing several awards, with Assistant Professors Ciaran Heavey and Dorota Piaskowska winning in the Strategy and General Management Category at the Case Centre Awards, Professors Federica Pazzaglia and Karan Sonpar’s winning the Best Overall Paper Award at the Academy of Management 2020 Conference and Dr Penelope Muzanenhamo awarded Best Critical Management Learning and Education Paper 2020.
+They continued to lead internationally, securing several awards, with Associate Professors Ciaran Heavey and Dorota Piaskowska winning in the Strategy and General Management Category at the Case Centre Awards, Professors Federica Pazzaglia and Karan Sonpar’s winning the Best Overall Paper Award at the Academy of Management 2020 Conference and Dr Penelope Muzanenhamo awarded Best Critical Management Learning and Education Paper 2020.
 In addition, Professor Gerardine Doyle was named President of the European Institute of Advanced Studies in Management, only the second-ever female president in the network’s history.

 Despite a shifting landscape, the College of Business came together as a community to innovate.
 In February, the inaugural UCD Business Alumni Challenge, Around the Globe in 30 Days, saw almost 1,000 alumni in over 40 countries participate in this virtual wellbeing initiative.